fazlebarisn/woo-product-faq/readme.txt

 Product FAQ for WooCommerce helps you to add frequently asked questions on single product page.

 == Description ==
 Product FAQ for WooCommerce helps you to add frequently asked questions on single product page.
 Your customer can know some common questions answered.
-It will help them to understand to product better
+It will help them to understand to product better.

 **[Visit example site](https://chitabd.com/shop)**